 Stuhr Museum of the Prairie Pioneer is at 3133 US 34W.
 This 200-acre living-history complex tells the story of pioneer life and town building in Nebraska.
-Visitors to the Stuhr Building, designed by noted architect Edward Durell Stone, see a multimedia presentation, rotating exhibits and displays about Nebraska history 1860-1920.
+Visitors to the Stuhr Building, designed by noted architect Edward Durell Stone, see rotating exhibits and displays about Nebraska history 1860-1920.
 Native American and Old West artifacts are displayed in the Gus Fonner Rotunda.

-In summer the 1890s Railroad Town, with four historic homes including the Henry Fonda birthplace, comes alive when townspeople demonstrate trades and conduct business.
+In summer the 1890s Railroad Town, with four historic homes including the birthplace of Henry Fonda, comes alive when townspeople demonstrate trades and conduct business.
 Additional outdoor exhibits include a Pawnee earth lodge, an 1893 farm, a rural school and church, 1860s road ranche log cabins (a road ranche was a type of way station for travelers), antique automobiles and farm machinery, and a walk-up railroad display.